As of July 2022, the Heidelberg Christmas Market 2022 is going ahead from Monday 21 November 2022 – Thursday 22 December

 When is the Heidelberg Christmas Market open?

 Generally, the schedule runs like this: each day, the stalls and ice rink opens at 11am, and close up around 9pm, except on Saturdays when they stay open a bit later until 10pm.

 NEW in the HEIDELBERG CHRISTMAS MARKET as of 2019!

 This year the market vendors have gone all out to make it feel even more special and Heidelberg-y.
 One stallholder spent nearly half a million Euros building a half-size replica of the giant (and I mean seriously ginormous) wine barrel at the Heidelberg Castle for the Christmas Market.
 Not only can you buy Glühwein, but you can reserve a table INSIDE the wine barrel (which has several tables and a chandelier, because obviously), and even stand on top on the special patio.
 This incredible structure is in the main Marktplatz next to the large church.
 The beautiful pyramid Glühwein stand with the traditional revolving structure has now shifted to the big market at the Universitätplatz.
-This year they’ve also put special emphasis on stallholders using as much local produce and wine as possible.
+The market organising committee has also put special emphasis on stallholders using as much local produce and wine as possible.

 Where is the market?